zoneout215/asreview-makita-multiprocessing/README.md

 * `analysis-notebook.ipynb` contains metrics computations and figures plotting, which we presented in the analysis
 * `LICENCE` contains the licence of this repository
 * `README.md` contains the installation instructions and the description of the repository
+* `requirements.txt` contains the list of python packages required for the project

 ## 0\.
 Prerequisites